How do you Plan a Project?

 In truth, the delivery plan should only be produced once the delivery strategy has been agreed.
 In some environments, the appropriate authority must approve the plan.

 It must also be reviewed rigorously from the perspective of risk.
 Key strategic decisions are the most important we make and have the maximum capacity to influence risk, both positively and negatively.
-An example could include the partners or suppliers we involved in the team.
+An example could include the partners or suppliers we involve in the team.
 Always a great source of potential for risk.

 The Delivery Schedule